X

 What if you don't plan to stay in your current home for too much longer?
 Perhaps a change in your job, an increase or decrease in family size, increase in income, or retirement may be prompting you to move soon.
 If any of these events are in your foreseeable future, you may not need to commit to the higher payments of a 15-year mortgage to make a serious dent in your home loan balance.

 Instead, consider a hybrid adjustable rate mortgage (ARM).
 These loans are amortized over 30 years, so your payment doesn't have to be huge, but their interest rates are often even lower than 15-year mortgages.
-Hybrid ARM interest rates are fixed for periods of 3, 5, 7 or 10 years, and then most adjust every year thereafter.
+Hybrid ARM interest rates are fixed for periods of 3, 5, 7 or 10 years, and then most adjust every six months or year thereafter.
 The 5/1 hybrid ARM is the most popular, and rates on these loans are typically half a percent lower than those of 15-year mortgages.
 However, since most ARMs aren't sold to the secondary markets, there can be wide variability in rate from lender to lender, so you'll need to shop even harder to find the best deals if you are considering this option.

-If you refinanced the $290,098 balance of your 4.5 percent 30-year mortgage to a 5/1 hybrid ARM at 2 percent, you could continue paying $1,520 each month, but in five years your mortgage balance would be down to just over $224,000.
-If you did not refinance it would be over $261,000!
+If you refinanced the $296,689 balance of your 7 percent 30-year mortgage to a 5-year hybrid ARM at 5 percent, you would then continue paying $1,996 each month for the next five years.
+At that time, your mortgage balance would be down to just over $245,000.
+If you did not refinance and prepay it would still be nearly $278,000!

 Forced savings